 Olivier: “Run Forrest, run”

-How has your relationship to running changed since starting Atlas?
+How has your relationship with running changed since starting atlasGO?

 Olivier: “As described in my blog, I’m still a couch potato but I’m definitely more fond of running then I was before.
 Also, the environment in San Francisco with Ocean Beach directly in front of my doorstep is too good of an opportunity to pass on running.
 It definitely is a great feeling for body and soul coming home after an early morning run.”